Heather Webber (General Hospital): 2012–2016

 Heather tries to get Luke to return her affections, but when he refuses, she kidnaps him, intending to woo him away from Anna.
 She also blackmails Todd into giving her a job at his newspaper.
 Anna finds Anthony's body, but is unable to charge Heather, who has come up with an alibi.
 Heather, furious that Luke turned her down, tries to kill Anna, but ends up drugging Olivia instead.
 She's caught by Anna after shooting Luke in an attempt to kill Anna.
 She is sent back to Ferncliff, but later escapes and makes her way to Téa's house, intending to kidnap the baby to raise by herself.
 By the time she kidnaps "Victor," Jason, with the help of John McBain, has figured out Heather switched the babies, and that Heather has Sam's baby.
 Heather makes her way to General Hospital, where Jason and Sam get the baby back after a standoff in which Heather is severely injured.
 She is hospitalized and lapses into a coma.

 Heather wakes up and escapes to the Quartermaine mansion, where she tries to escape with Skye.
 She is knocked out, and taken back to Ferncliff.
 Heather is seen again when Damian Spinelli looks for information on Franco's long-lost daughter.
 She escapes and tries to kidnap Danny, Jason and Sam's son, again, but is thwarted; first by Stephen Clay, then by Rafe Kovich, Jr. She tries to kill Olivia, but ends up stabbing Steve instead.
-She's sent to Miscavige Institute when she turns herself into the police.
+She's sent to Miscavige Institute when she turns herself in to the police.
 She's later visited by a mystery man, who turns out to be Franco, alive and well.
 Heather later breaks out of Miscavige, and reveals that Franco is actually her son with Scott Baldwin.
 Intending to have the same connection with Franco that she always wanted with Steve, Heather breaks into his room, and tries to kill his girlfriend, Carly Jacks.
 Franco catches her however, and stabs her fatally.
 He buries her body, though it's later revealed she survived.